ElDEEB21/OpenCV-Learning/README.md

 python <filename>.py
 ```

-### OpenCV University Course (Current)
+### OpenCV Bootcamp Course (Current)
-As I progress through the OpenCV University course, new materials and projects will be organized in the `02-OpenCV-University/` directory.
+As I progress through the OpenCV Bootcamp, new materials and projects will be organized in the `02-OpenCV-Bootcamp/` directory.
+Each module will include:
+- Practice notebooks and code examples
+- Module-specific projects and exercises
+- Notes and learning insights
+- Quiz results and certification progress

 ## Notes and Tips